jshannon63/psr7middleware/README.md

 Laravel will begin execution of the middelware stack according to the order of definition within the Kernel.php file.
-Once the middleware dispatcher gets to the Psr7Middleware class, it Laravel will be forced to complete all the Foudation middlewares before executing the first PSR-7 middleware.
+Once the middleware dispatcher reaches the Psr7Middleware class, Laravel will be forced to complete all the Foudation middlewares before executing the first PSR-7 middleware.
 Once the final PSR-7 middleware is executed, the response object will be returned.